On Locality-Sensitive Orderings and their Applications: Introduction

-\item \textsf{Dynamic approximate minimum spanning trees.} As is well-known~\cite{ck-fasgg-93,h-gaa-11}, a $(1+\eps)$-approximate Euclidean \MST of a point set $\pset$ can be computed from the \MST of a $(1+\eps)$-spanner of $\pset$.
-In our dynamic spanner (and also Gottlieb and Roditty's method \cite{gr-odsdm-08}), each insertion/deletion of a point causes $O(1)$ edge updates to the graph.
-Immediately, we thus obtain a dynamic data structure for maintaining a $(1+\eps)$-approximate Euclidean \MST, with update time (ignoring dependencies on $\eps$) equal to that for the dynamic graph \MST problem, which is currently $O(\log^4n/\log\log n)$ with amortization~\cite{hrw-ffdms-15}.
+\NotSICOMPVer{ } \item \textsf{Dynamic approximate minimum spanning trees.} As is well-known~\cite{ck-fasgg-93,h-gaa-11}, a $(1+\eps)$-approximate Euclidean \MST of a point set $\pset$ can be computed from the \MST of a $(1+\eps)$-spanner of $\pset$.
+In our dynamic spanner (and also Gottlieb and Roditty's method \cite{gr-odsdm-08}), each insertion/deletion of a point causes $\Ode(1)$ edge updates to the graph.
+Immediately, we thus obtain a dynamic data structure for maintaining a $(1+\eps)$-approximate Euclidean \MST, with update time (ignoring dependencies on $d$ and $\eps$) equal to that for the dynamic graph \MST problem, which is currently $O(\log^4n/\log\log n)$ with amortization~\cite{hrw-ffdms-15}.

-\item \textsf{Static and dynamic vertex-fault-tolerant spanners.} For parameters $k, t \geq 1$ and a set of points $\pset$ in $\Re^d$, a $k$-vertex-fault-tolerant $t$-spanner is a graph $\graph$ which is a $t$-spanner and for any $\pset' \subseteq \pset$ of size at most $k$, the graph $\graph \setminus \pset'$ remains a $t$-spanner for $\pset \setminus \pset'$.
-Fault-tolerant spanners have been extensively studied (see Table~\ref{tbl:fault}). \Lso{}s leads to a very simple construction for $k$-vertex-fault-tolerant $(1+\eps)$-spanners, with $O(kn)$ edges, maximum degree $O(k)$, and $O(n\log n + kn)$ running time (ignoring dependencies on $\eps$).
+\NotSICOMPVer{ } \item \textsf{Static and dynamic vertex-fault-tolerant spanners.} For parameters $k, t \geq 1$ and a set of points $\pset$ in $\Re^d$, a $k$-vertex-fault-tolerant $t$-spanner is a graph $\graph$ which is a $t$-spanner and for any $\pset' \subseteq \pset$ of size at most $k$, the graph $\graph \setminus \pset'$ remains a $t$-spanner for $\pset \setminus \pset'$.
+Fault-tolerant spanners have been extensively studied (see \tblref{fault}). \Lso{}s lead to a very simple construction for $k$-vertex-fault-tolerant $(1+\eps)$-spanners, with $\Ode(kn)$ edges, maximum degree $\Ode(k)$, and $\Ode(n\log n + kn)$ running time.
 See \thmref{ft:spanners}.
-Although this result was known before, all previous constructions (including suboptimal ones), from Levcopoulos \etal \cite{lns-eacft-98} to Solomon's work~\cite{s-fhphc-14}, require intricate details.
-It is remarkable how effortlessly we achieve optimal $O(k)$ degree, compared to the previous methods.
+Although this result was known before, all previous constructions (including suboptimal ones), from Levcopoulos \etal's \cite{lns-eacft-98} to Solomon's work~\cite{s-fhphc-14}, as listed in \tblref{fault}, require intricate details.
+It is remarkable how effortlessly we achieve optimal $\Ode(k)$ degree, compared to the previous methods.
 (Note, however, that some of the more recent previous constructions more generally apply to spaces with bounded doubling dimension, and some also achieve good bounds on other parameters such as the total weight and the hop-diameter.)

-Our algorithm can be easily made dynamic, with $O(\log n+k)$ update time.
+Our algorithm can be easily made dynamic, with $\Ode(\log n+k)$ update time.
 No previous results on dynamic fault-tolerant spanners were known.